Conestoga Valley High School

 Conestoga Valley High School is a public secondary school in the Conestoga Valley School District in Lancaster, Pennsylvania, United States.
-Its enrollment during the 2010–11 academic year was 1,334, with 53% male students and 47% female.
-Its current principal is Michael Smith, who was hired in 2020.
+Its enrollment has been stable over the last decade: 1,333 during the 2024-2025 academic year and 1,334 during the 2010–11 academic year.
+Its current principal, Dr.Matthew Fox, began serving in 2024 and was previously an Assistant Principal.

 History

 Conestoga Valley High School originated in 1907 when East Lampeter Township dedicated a two-room building next to present-day Smoketown Elementary School as its first high school, named East Lampeter High School.
 The building itself was constructed in 1868.
 The first class, the class of 1909, graduated with two years of high school education, but in the same year, the school was developed into a three-year school.

 In 1910, the building was renovated to a four-room, two-story building, but the high school only remained there until 1927.
 In 1927, East Lampeter High School was moved west along Old Philadelphia Pike and remained there until 1958 when East Lampeter Township, Upper Leacock Township, and West Earl Township decided to merge their school systems into present-day Conestoga Valley School District.
 The high school was moved to present-day Smoketown Elementary School and was dedicated as the new high school, becoming a four-year high school in the process.
 Its old location became Witmer Heights Elementary School and then subsequently became a Mennonite church.
 The new location of the high school was built in 1937 when the one-room schoolhouses of East Lampeter Township were merged there.

 In 1958, Conestoga Valley High School was moved to Horseshoe Road where the present-day high school now stands.

+George H.W.
+Bush spoke at the Conestoga Valley High School on March 21, 1989, speaking to 3,500 students, parents, and other supporters about anti-drug abuse education programs.